-You can also use SFTP or SCP to transfer the file from your PC to the device.
+You can also use SCP or SFTP to transfer the file from your PC to the device.
 To do this, perform the following steps:

-- □ On your PC, open an SFTP or SCP client, for example WinSCP. - Use the SFTP or SCP client to open a connection to the device. - Transfer the file onto the device, into the directory /upload/firmware.
+- □ On your PC, open an SCP or SFTP client, for example WinSCP. - Use the SCP or SFTP client to open a connection to the device. - Transfer the file onto the device, into the directory /upload/firmware.
 When the file transfer is complete, the device starts updating the device software.
 If the update was successful, then the device generates an ok file in the directory /upload/firmware and deletes the transferred file.